Bilbao: Airports

 Bilbao is served by the Bilbao Airport (BIO), the busiest terminal in the Basque Country and in the entire Northern coast, with more than 5.4 million passengers in 2018.
 It is located 12 km north of the borough, between the municipalities of Loiu and Sondika.
 20 airlines operate in the terminal, including Iberia, Lufthansa, and TAP Portugal.
 Top destinations include London, Frankfurt, Munich, Madrid, Barcelona, Málaga, Paris, Brussels, and Amsterdam.
 It opened to the public in September 1948, with a regular flight to Madrid.
 On 19 November 2000, a new terminal building was opened, designed by Valencian architect Santiago Calatrava.
 In February 2009, a project was approved to expand the current building to double its capacity.
-Although originally expected to be completed by 2014, the financial crisis and the decrease of passenger traffic delayed it to at least 2019.
+Although originally expected to be completed by 2014, the 2008 financial crisis and the decrease of passenger traffic delayed it to at least 2019.
 No work has begun as of 2018.

 Some low-cost airlines, such as Ryanair, also use the Vitoria Airport (VIT) located in Foronda located 59 km (37 mi) south of the city.

 Railways

 Long-distance rail lines connect Bilbao with Madrid, Barcelona and other destinations in northern Spain.
-The city has four railway stations: the Bilbao-Abando and Bilbao-Concordia railway stations are owned by Adif and operated by the Spanish railways Renfe, whereas the Bilbao-Atxuri and Zazpikaleak/Casco Viejo stations are owned by the Basque railway network ETS and operated by Euskotren, serving short-distance local destinations.
+The city has three main railway stations: the Bilbao-Abando and Bilbao-Concordia railway stations are owned by Adif and operated by the Spanish railways Renfe, whereas the Zazpikaleak/Casco Viejo station is owned by the Basque railway network ETS and operated by Euskotren and Metro Bilbao, serving short-distance local destinations.

-The Bilbao-Abando station is the main railway station of the city, with Renfe running Iberian-gauge long-distance Alvia trains to Madrid and Barcelona, as well as Intercity services to Vigo with connections possible to A Coruña and Hendaye.
+The Bilbao-Abando station is the main railway station of the city, with Renfe running Iberian-gauge long-distance Alvia trains to Madrid and Barcelona, as well as Intercity services to Miranda de Ebro with connections possible to A Coruña and Hendaye.
 During the summer there are special trains to Málaga.
-The city will be connected to the Basque Y high-speed train network around 2023, allowing for high speed AVE trains to operate between the Basque capitals and also to Madrid and other Spanish cities in the future.
-The arrival of the new high speed services will involve the creation of a completely new underground station that will replace the current infrastructure.
-The construction is expected to begin in 2020.
+The station will be connected to the Basque Y high-speed train network around 2038, allowing for high speed AVE trains to operate between the Basque capitals and also to Madrid and other Spanish cities in the future.
+The arrival of the new high speed services will involve the creation of a completely new underground station that will replace the current infrastructure and merge Abando and Concordia into one single station.
+The construction is expected to begin in 2027.

-Bilbao-Concordia station is located in close vicinity to Bilbao-Abando, and hosts the narrow-gauge railway services ran by Renfe under the Renfe Feve brand.
-Renfe runs frequent regional trains to the cities of Santander and León.
-Euskotren Trena runs regular services to Bermeo from the Bilbao-Atxuri station, while in the Zazpikaleak/Casco Viejo station there are regional services to Durango, Eibar and San Sebastián.
+Bilbao-Concordia station is located in close vicinity to Bilbao-Abando, and hosts the narrow-gauge railway services ran by Renfe.
+Renfe runs some regional trains to the cities of Santander and León.
+Euskotren Trena runs regular commuter and regional services from the Zazpikaleak/Casco Viejo station to Durango, Bermeo, Eibar and San Sebastián.